Creating an EKS cluster using onboarding-cli

 aws eks --region $AWS_REGION update-kubeconfig --name $CLUSTER_NAME --profile $AWS_PROFILE

-2. Follow the Connecting the cluster to connect your tenant.
+Connecting the cluster to the platform